 Galaxy S22 Ultra vs. Galaxy S21 Ultra: price and availability

 Starting at $1,199 for the Galaxy S22 Ultra in its 8GB/128GB configuration, pricing for Samsung's new Ultra phone is unchanged from last year's handset.
+However, the Galaxy S21 Ultra did give you 12GB of RAM in the base model, making it arguably better value.

 Check out our Samsung Galaxy S22 deals page to get the best discounts on Samsung's new phone.